canada-ca/open-source-logiciel-libre/en/directives/open-source-software.md

 * Factoring in the use of open source software when calculating total cost of ownership (TCO) of a solutions including exit or transition costs.
 * Selecting open source software on the basis of its additional inherent flexibility, when there is no significant overall (full-lifecycle) cost (TCO) difference with closed-source solutions.
 * Ensuring that the use of open source software is compliant with its licence terms and conditions.
-* Ensuring that open source software used is added to the Treasury Board of Canada Secretariat (TBS) designated website.

 * Ensuring that an assessment process is in place to evaluate Open Source Software security.
 * Sharing the results of the security assessment process to the Government as a whole.